 If you have a few tattoos, there's a good chance you have one or two you don't like.
-Whether it was a backyard scratcher offering cheap tattoos, an impulse purchase to declare a love that has now got a new girlfriend, or it's just plain ugly, we all have one.
+Whether it was a backyard scratcher offering cheap tattoos, an impulse purchase to declare a love (who now has a new crush), or it's just plain ugly, bad tattoos happen.

-When a tattoo artist is designing a tattoo cover-up, they consider the colour in the old tattoo, and how it will mix with the new ink's colour.
-Talented tattoo artists work out a strategy for placing the new design and colours over the old one.
+When an artist is designing a cover-up, they consider the colour in the old tattoo and how it will mix with the new ink's colour.
+Talented artists work out a strategy for placing the new design and colours over the old one.

-- Artists can now also use browns, oranges, greens, blues and magentas when doing a tattoo cover-up.
+- Black used to be the main colour used in tattoo cover-ups, but artists now also use browns, oranges, greens, blues, and magentas when doing a cover-up.

 - New coloured inks, when merged with the old ink underneath the skin, can create a whole new colour.

 - Darker versions of the same colour can cover up lighter colours.

 What Colours of Ink Can Be Used in Tattoo Cover-Ups?

 Traditionally, black was the main colour used in tattoo cover-ups.
 But, as the tattoo community becomes more skilled, artists are using more colours and clever placement to hide old, unwanted tattoos.